Mr-Patate/Server-Clients-Chat/README.md

 # Server-Clients-Chat
-This is a GUI Server/Clients multi-Thread Asynchronous Chat, using Socket, Threading, and Tkinter
+This is a Python GUI Server/Clients multi-Thread Asynchronous Chat, using Socket, Threading, and Tkinter

 ******

 I am a really huge fan of automation.
 I have some automated house programm that runs under Arduino, Actuators and Sensors (for example, an automated curtains related to the position of the sun).
 This is great but I have one device per application.
 This makes a lot of independants devices and each one has his properties.
-I want to regroups theses devices togethers and make a central server which can control everything.
+I want to regroups theses devices togethers and make a central server (Raspberry Pi) which can control everything.

 To achieve my goal, I decided to start by implementing a communication chat in LAN to understand the data communication.